 Protein is everywhere.
 It’s in shakes, powders, bars and even advertised in nut butters and cheese puffs.
-Do we really need all that protein?
+Here’s how to know if you’re getting enough protein.

 Honestly, the average, healthy person probably does not need to worry about their intake.
 Trendy diets that emphasize low-carb eating and over-emphasize protein sources might be leading people to over-eat protein.
 In fact, most Americans consume around 100 grams of protein each day through a normal diet, roughly twice the recommended amount for many people.